• Skip to primary navigation

 For the finishing touch, delete the data you no longer need or never needed in the first place.
 Click Review Files to comb through large files, downloads, unsupported apps, containers, and folders.

 Remove duplicate filesFrom incidentally downloaded identical email attachments to image copies, your Mac is a cornucopia of duplicates.
 Weeding them out manually is a tough challenge.
-If you cannot set aside a few hours, download Mac cleaner (free trial) to get rid of duplicates in one fell swoop.
+If you cannot set aside a few hours, download a third-party tool to get rid of duplicates in one fell swoop.

 Mac cleaners with duplicate finder functionality can scan either individual folders or the entirety of your Mac’s storage in mere minutes.
 What’s more, a good Mac cleaner can find both full and partial duplicates, which is of great benefit for people taking loads of photos.